 - Brush your teeth.
 The type of toothpaste you use is irrelevant but HOW you brush is CRITICAL.
-If you’re brushing your teeth with (up and down or circles strokes) a change would be helpful.
+If you’re brushing your teeth with (up and down or circles strokes) stop.
 These techniques clean the surfaces of the teeth but neglect the sulcus which is the small pocket below the gumline where gingivitis starts.
-I recommend the MD Brush toothbrush which was specifically designed to target the areas below the gum line and break the cycle of meidocre brushing.
-Sonic brushes are OK, but can be expensive and cause sensitivity from being too powerful.
+I recommend the MD Brush toothbrush which was specifically designed to target the areas below the gum line and break the cycle of mediocre brushing.
+Sonic brushes work, but can be expensive and cause sensitivity from being too powerful.
 You should ONLY brush in circles if advised to do so by your dentist which they will do if you have gum recession from brushing too hard.

 - Floss.
 Remember you’re trying to scrape the plaque off the sides of the teeth, so make sure to pull and push against the teeth as you slide the floss down in-between.
 Simply popping the floss in and out is not enough.
 Floss and repeat until the floss don’t stink.
 Use a new piece of floss for each area.
 Floss in the shower; it’s the best way to be consistent.

 - Brush again, but this time instead of using toothpaste, use Listerine mouthwash.
 You’ll be brushing with a liquid so it will be running down your arm and making a mess.
 NOTE: ONCE YOU SPIT, DO NOT RINSE THE LISTERINE OUT, just let it linger.
 It will continue to kill bacteria for up to 5 hours provided you don’t rinse or drink anything Performing your home care like this will yield immediate results.
 However the bacteria in your mouth will never take a vacation, call in sick, or quit; all they do is grow, multiply and release toxins, so your floss can return to a stinky state within 72 hours.

 Written By, Mike Davidson, Dental Hygienist and Creator of the MD Brush.